emmeowzing/dynamic-continuation-orb/README.md

 to `.circleci/terraform.ignore`, as described in the [Git documentation](https://git-scm.com/docs/gitignore#_pattern_format).

-## Specifying a different workflow for your repository's root directory
+## Specify an alternate workflow for your repository's root directory

 It is possible to run a workflow targeting the root of a repository's directory structure, offering overlapping workflows and more flexibility on file changes when paired with the above strategies.
 We can accomplish this by specifying `.` or `/` as a module.
 For example,